These Halloween mummies are spooky; they’re kooky; and they’re a whole lot of fun!

-We got out the empty cardboard tubes again, along with the googly eyes, for another fun set of Halloween characters.
-This time we made a few silly mummies.
+We got out the empty cardboard tubes again, along with the googly eyes that we used for another fun set of Halloween characters.

 To prepare, you will want to thin your glue with water.
 I used regular school glue combined with water in a 1-1 ratio.
 Mix it well and it will work similar to ModPodge.